 Cars take place with PCs and smartphones as threat to privacy

-A Honda Acura RLX equipped with autonomous vehicle technology slows to avoid a pedestrian in a sidewalk as it is demonstrated in California in 2016.
 You probably know that you should delete all the data off your phone before you give it away and wipe the hard drive on your computer before you sell it.
+But have you considered all the data stored on your car, and what you should do with it when you get rid of the vehicle?
+Maybe not.

 Add your comments below